French Places and Towns Loved by Writers, Painters and Artists

 Historic Occitanie

-• Collioure : The artist Henri Matisse was a fan of this little fishing port on the French Mediterranean near the border with Spain.
+• Collioure : The artist Henri Matisse was a fan of this little fishing port on the Mediterranean near the border with Spain.
 Shortly after arriving here in 1905, he was joined by his friend, the fellow artist Andre Derain.
 They embarked together on a painting spree of the town, revelling in its intense light and colours.

 Writers and Noirmoitier